xemlock/wp-codemirror-block/readme.txt

 The Code Block is dependent on a [CodeMirror](https://codemirror.net/) library.

-Formated Code Block is like (syntax highlighting feature) that displays source code, in different colors and fonts according to the category of terms.
+Formatted Code Block is like (syntax highlighting feature) that displays source code, in different colors and fonts according to the category of terms.
 It is one strategy to improve the readability and context of the text; especially for code that spans several pages.
 The reader can easily ignore large sections of comments or code, depending on what they are looking for.

 This plugin is just plug and play, no tedious configurations or hacks, just install, activate and start using block inserter.